U.S. Supreme Court to hear Maine dispute over religious schools

 While states cannot disqualify religious schools from public aid programs simply because of their religious status or affiliation, Maine is not required to subsidize schools that would use the money to provide religious instruction, the 1st Circuit decided.

-Maine Attorney General Aaron Frey, defending the law, said in a court filing that religious schools willing to provide a secular education may receive public funds.
+Maine Attorney General Aaron Frey wrote in a court filing that religious schools willing to provide a secular education may receive public funds.

 “In excluding sectarian schools, Maine is declining to fund explicitly religious activity that is inconsistent with a free public education,” Frey wrote.